Credit Card Interest Free Period: Explained

 https://moneysmart.gov.au

-² ASIC – Credit card advertising & interest free periods
+² ASIC – Credit card advertising and interest-free periods

 https://asic.gov.au